14thansen/Pantry-Prequel/README.md

 <img src = "https://github.com/14thansen/Pantry-Prequel/blob/master/Screen%20Shot%202018-04-26%20at%209.51.26%20AM.png"/>

 This window is accessed by clicking on any food.
 If you attempt to change the expiration date incorrectly it will automatically reset the expiration date back to what it was before.

+## Motivation
+I created this project for my final project at school.
+I was inspired however, by my brother-in-law.
+It was his idea, I'm just helping make it a reality.